 Here’s a quick breakdown of everything you need to know to quickly identify if you should follow up with a qualified lender for actual qualification.

-Qualifying for Back to Work requires asking for an exception due to extenuating circumstances.
-Extenuating Circumstances are defined as a 20% drop of income due to loss or reduction of income for 6 months.
+Qualifying for Back to Work requires asking for an exception due to an economic event, which is defined as a 20% drop of income due to a loss of emplyment, and/or reduction of income for at least 6 months.

 Eligible Economic Events

 Loss of Income must be documented in one of two ways:

 - A written Verification of Employment documenting the date and amount that income dropped, and when it was restored, or: